MoonZoon/MoonZoon/docs/frontend.md

 }
 ```
 - The element has to implement the trait `Element`.
-- It's strongly recommended to implement `UpdateRawEl` and `IntoIterator` to allow users to customize the element and use its _abilities_ and to use some Zoon helpers.
+- It's strongly recommended to implement `RawElWrapper` and `IntoIterator` to allow users to customize the element and use its _abilities_ and to use some Zoon helpers.
 - `RawHtmlEl::style` automatically adds vendor prefixes for CSS property names and values where required.
 E.g. `"user-select"` will be replaced with `"-webkit-user-select"` on Safari and browsers on iOS.
 - `make_flags!`, `run_once` and `global_styles` will be explained later.